John writes about topics related to business, organizational behavior, and consumer science. He holds an MBA from Indiana Tech.

 Then suddenly, we heard the tell-tale sounds of the gear coming down:

-Our captain once again came on the PA and advised us in a very calm voice, “Ladies and gentleman, we think the landing gear is down but we want to make sure.
+Our captain once again came on the PA and advised us in a very calm voice, “Ladies and gentlemen, we think the landing gear is down but we want to make sure.
 We are going to do a quick flyby of the air tower for a visual inspection.
 Please standby for more information.”

 After doing a fairly close pass by of the tower, the Captain came back onto the PA and said,

 “Thanks folks.
 The tower has given us a visual on all of the landing gear but we are not sure about the nose gear.
 They see it but they are not sure if it is completely down.
 We are going to land anyway because of our fuel situation.
-The Flight Attendants will be giving you instructions.
+The flight attendants will be giving you instructions.
 Everything is going to be fine.
 You will likely see emergency vehicles greeting our aircraft.
 Please do not be alarmed because this is standard protocol.”

 I knew from working in the airline industry that we were then going into planned emergency mode.
 A red light went on close to the front galley, which I knew was an indication that the pilot wanted to talk to Flight Services Manager (FSM).
 I saw her pick up the phone, write some things down and hang up.

-The pilot next to me then looked at me and said, "Son, get ready for some fun".
-He was half serious.
+The pilot next to me then looked at me and said, "Son, get ready for some fun."
+He was half-serious.

 Planned vs. Unplanned Emergency